2gi3/thinkthaithai2/README.md

 -  When a lesson is booked, the number of 'Remaining lessons' will decrease by one.

-- 'Paypent history', This button will appear after a student makes their first purchase ( not including the trial lesson ), and will show a list of all the payments the student has ever made on the website.
+- 'Payment history', This button will appear after a student makes their first purchase ( not including the trial lesson ), and will show a list of all the payments the student has ever made on the website.

 ### Log In